It’s time to face the facts, if you haven’t already, in business and life your reputation matters.

-It doesn’t matter what type of business you run, what industry you’re in or if you even come face to face with customers on a regular basis the most major factor in your business is its reputation.
+It doesn’t matter what type of business you run, what industry you’re in or if you come face to face with customers on a regular basis.
+The most important factor with your business’ brand is its reputation.

 But, there’s is more to it than what you might think.

 On the outside trust is pretty straight forward in business.
 It revolves around the fact that customers expect your business to be honest and reliable.
 They don’t want to be taken advantage of and they want you to keep the promise you made to them.

 Having that trust between business and customer leads to consistent repurchase, referrals and, most importantly, brand loyalty.